CubikNeRubik/type-mapper/README.md

 ### Conditionnal mapping

-`conditions` method allows you to check if the previous `map` will be analysed and mapped to the destination object.
+`conditions` method allows you to check if the previous `forMember` will be analysed and mapped to the destination object.

 Example:
 We want to map the property `srcProperty` (source object) into `destProperty` (destination object) only if the property `visible` of the source object is `true`.